jedisct1/wasi-crypto-preview/doc/wasi-crypto.md

 Signatures introduce an additional `signature` type.
 A signature can be imported and exported with different encodings.

-A WASI-crypto implementation MUST support the `raw` encoding, that represents the signature as compact, a fixed-length byte sequence with a well-defined format for every algorithm.
+A `wasi-crypto` implementation MUST support the `raw` encoding, that represents the signature as compact, a fixed-length byte sequence with a well-defined format for every algorithm.
 In addition, an implementation MAY support the `DER` format, or return `unsupported_encoding` if this is not the case.

 ## Signature creation